douglasgreen/outlines/society/philosophy/books.en.md

 Through rebellion, individuals affirm their existence and contribute to the ongoing struggle for justice and a better world.

+## David Bohm (1917-1992)

+### Wholeness and the Implicate Order

+David Bohm's "Wholeness and the Implicate Order" is a profound exploration of the nature of reality and consciousness.
+Published in 1980, the book introduces Bohm's concepts of undivided wholeness and the implicate and explicate orders, which challenge traditional scientific and philosophical views.

+#### Key Concepts

+1. **Implicate and Explicate Orders**:

+    - **Implicate Order**: This is the underlying reality where everything is interconnected.
+It is a hidden, enfolded order that gives rise to the visible, tangible world.
+    - **Explicate Order**: This is the unfolded, manifest reality that we perceive with our senses.
+      It emerges from the implicate order.

+2. **Holomovement**:

+    - Bohm introduces the idea of the "holomovement," a dynamic process that carries the implicate order.
+It represents the unbroken wholeness of the universe, where everything is in constant flux and interconnected.

+3. **Rheomode**:

+    - Bohm proposes a new language, the "rheomode," based on verbs rather than nouns, to better express the fluid and dynamic nature of reality.

+4. **Consciousness and Reality**:

+    - Bohm argues that consciousness and reality are not separate but are part of a continuous process of enfoldment and unfoldment.
+He suggests that our worldview should integrate these aspects to achieve a coherent understanding of the universe.

+5. **Cosmic Intelligence**:
+    - The book posits the existence of a cosmic intelligence that guides the unfolding of the implicate order.
+This intelligence is seen as a fundamental aspect of the universe, contributing to its ongoing evolution and creativity.

+#### Implications

+-   Bohm's ideas challenge the reductionist view of science, which tends to analyze the world in isolated parts.
+Instead, he advocates for a holistic approach that recognizes the interconnectedness of all things.
+-   The book suggests that our perception of reality is limited and that a deeper understanding requires acknowledging the implicate order's role in shaping the explicate world.
+-   Bohm's work has influenced various fields, including physics, philosophy, and cognitive science, by providing a framework for understanding the complex relationship between mind and matter.

+#### Conclusion

+"Wholeness and the Implicate Order" invites readers to reconsider their understanding of reality and consciousness.
+Bohm's vision of an interconnected universe, where the implicate order underlies all phenomena, offers a compelling alternative to traditional scientific paradigms.
+His emphasis on wholeness and the dynamic nature of reality continues to inspire discussions on the nature of existence and the potential for a more integrated worldview.

 ## John Rawls (1921-2002)

 ### A Theory of Justice